 Job Costing Software for Small Contractors

-Updated: May 20, 2026.
+Updated: Jun 15, 2026.

-The supplier invoice was higher than expected.
-The subcontractor charged extra labor.
-The material order was split across two deliveries.
-Your crew spent more hours than planned.
-The change work was approved verbally, but never billed clearly.
+Then the bills start arriving.
+The supplier invoice came in higher than expected.
+The subcontractor tacked on extra labor.
+The material order was split across two deliveries with a second delivery fee.
+Your crew logged more hours than you planned.
+And the change work the client approved verbally never made it onto a clear invoice.
+Suddenly the job that looked profitable is barely breaking even.

-💡 Quick answer: Job costing software helps contractors compare the estimated cost of a job against the real cost of labor, materials, purchase orders, bills, subcontractors, change orders, and invoices so profit does not disappear after the work is done.
+Quick answer: Job costing software helps contractors compare the estimated cost of a job against the real cost of labor, materials, purchase orders, bills, subcontractors, change orders, and invoices so profit does not disappear after the work is done.

 Why small contractors lose profit after the estimate is approved

-A simple estimate may say:
+A simple estimate might look like this:

 | Item | Amount |